nu-jliu/allen.github.io/_projects/simplestrings.md

 ## Future Improvements
-Our design was only ever intended to be a first prototype of the SimpleStrings system, and their certainly were areas for improvement we would like to tackle if we pursued a next iteration.
+Our design was only ever intended to be a first prototype of the SimpleStrings system, and there certainly were areas for improvement we would like to tackle if we pursued a next iteration.
 Some of our own desired improvements, as well as those we collected from the music therapists we talked to, are listed below.

 **1. The height of the device is very cumbersome.**